-Terrain: Mix of minor roads, forestry tracks, old laneways and riverbank paths
+Terrain: Forestry tracks, old laneways and riverbank paths

 Min. gear: Walking boots, fluids, snacks

 Trail maintenance: firstname.lastname@example.org